LanaNujoom/reading-notes-Read01/README.md

 # reading-notes-Read02

+In the Lab I learned how to install applications and run command on Ubuntu, always I learned how to get the verification codes, and get familier with Ubuntu.

 # Text Editor
 It is a software that allows you to write and manage text on website.
 ## Features: